ryan-mcclue/unsw/comp3900/design-justifications.md

 Preprocessing will involve resizing images, normalizing pixel values, and augmenting data (rotation, flipping, etc.).
 Justification: Preprocessing ensures that the data fed into the model is uniform, reduces overfitting, and increases the model’s robustness to variation in input data.

-**Training problem**
+**Training**
 Training complex models like CNNs requires significant computational resources, especially GPUs, which may not be available locally.

+Training Convolutional Neural Networks (CNNs) can be time-intensive, especially when dealing with large datasets and deep architectures.

+Transfer Learning:
-Transfer Learning: Use pre-trained models like YOLO or AlexNet and fine-tune only the final layers, which reduces training time and resource requirements.
+Use pre-trained models like YOLO or AlexNet and fine-tune only the final layers, which reduces training time and resource requirements.
 Model Optimization: Use lightweight architectures such as MobileNet or SqueezeNet, designed for efficiency on CPUs without sacrificing too much accuracy.

 Justification: These methods reduce the need for local high-performance computing.
-Transfer learning and model optimization specifically minimize computational load, **UI problem**
+Transfer learning and model optimization specifically minimize computational load, **UI**
 Ensuring the user interface provides a seamless experience, handling real-time data, location information, and accessibility considerations.

 Real-time Processing: Implement progressive loading techniques for displaying partial results as they are generated.
 Parallel processing will be used to handle different tasks concurrently, such as image analysis and location detection.
 Location Detection: Use GPS for accurate location tagging (with user consent), allow manual input of location, and use IP-based geolocation as a fallback for location-based metadata.
 Accessibility: Ensure the interface is accessible by compiling to WebAssembly (WASM) for native-like performance on the web.
 For users with poor connectivity or no GPS access, maintain a prestored database of locations for easy lookup.
 Justification: Real-time feedback enhances user experience by providing immediate insights, while progressive loading and parallel processing ensure that users don't experience significant delays.
 Incorporating multiple location detection methods ensures flexibility, and WebAssembly improves accessibility for broader use.